 A variety of organizations work to ensure that everyone has accessible transportation options.
 For example, an area agency on aging may provide van service to transport adults to activities at the local senior center, or the local department of health and human services may shuttle young adults to job training opportunities.
 Too often, services are fragmented, which can raise costs and reduce efficiency.
 Here, the Index gives credit to states that have established committees to coordinate service between transportation providers.

 Convenient transportation options State volunteer driver policies

 State policies that remove barriers to volunteer driver programs

 Many people with restricted mobility rely on volunteer driver programs for an affordable and convenient way to get to the grocery store, doctor’s office, and other critical destinations.
 In addition to driving, volunteers often help passengers walk or carry their packages.
-However, these programs face two common barriers: state laws that raise liability and insurance rates (which increases operating costs or make it difficult to recruit volunteer drivers), and “livery laws” that prevent programs from charging the modest fares they need to cover expenses.
+However, these programs face two common barriers: the potential for insurance rates to increase (which increases operating costs or make it difficult to recruit volunteer drivers), and “livery laws” that prevent programs from charging the modest fares they need to cover expenses.
 Some states have not only eliminated these obstacles, but also have provided funding for the programs.
 The Index gives credit to states that have taken action to address one or both of these barriers, or that have created a funding opportunity for volunteer driver programs.